TheGoldLab/Analysis_Audio2AFC_ChangePoint/README.md

 Simulations and analysis for our auditory change-point task
 # Development Workflow
 - All contributors pull/push from `dev`, and work on individual feature branches.
-- Commits must be frequent
+- Commits must be frequent.
+- All data and images should be tracked with `git-lfs`.
 - Only tested code should be merged to `dev`.
 - Only stable code should be merged to `master`.
 - All functions and classes should be commented with [docstrings](https://en.wikipedia.org/wiki/Docstring#Python).